skaynor/wildhunts-campaign/docs/resources/races/dragonborn.md

 ### Draconic Ancestry: Namielle

-Namielle dragonborn have large needle-shaped teeth, like a deep-sea fish, and may have multiple long whiskers that resemble jellyfish-like tendrils.
+Samiel dragonborn have large needle-shaped teeth, like a deep-sea fish, and may have multiple long whiskers that resemble jellyfish-like tendrils.
 Normally their body is colored black and a deep sea blue, accented by a vibrant red while parts of their face and limbs glow with a bioluminescent light that pulses with the colors of the rainbow.
 When they haven't spent time in the rain or in water, their scales dry out changing to a milky tan coloring.

 A namielle dragonborn uses the dragonborn traits in the Player's Handbook, with the following traits replacing the Ability Score Increase, Draconic Resistance, and Speed traits.